6 Drawing Maps

 )

-8.3 Mapping US counties
+6.3 Mapping US counties

-## join county_map and county_data from {socviz}
+## join with county_data from {socviz}

-county_map_data <- left_join(county_map, county_data, by = "id")
+county_map_data <- left_join(us_counties, county_data, by = c("name", "state"))

 One of the variables in county_data is population density.
 Let’s visualize that.
 The below code creates a map of the US using county-level detail.
-Importantly, notice that we don’t have to use coord_map() to fix the proportions this time.
-The county_map data comes to us with already pre-adjusted coordinates to draw the lines of the map.
-It also has Alaska and Hawaii!

 ggplot(county_map_data) +

-fill = pop / land_area) +
+aes(fill = pop / land_area) +

 labs(